 The Drexel University Libraries are working on updating the Libraries website.
 We are always looking for participants.
-If you can take a few minutes now, please participate in our current study, below.
 If you'd like to be contacted for future studies, please submit your email address for our participants list.

-An online study in May asked users to find information about the library’s renewal policy.
+A study asked users to find information about the library’s renewal policy.
 Almost 47% of the 250 people who completed the study reported that they had difficulty finding the information, or did not find it at all.
 This is an opportunity to review the website’s information architecture and improve usability.

-To explore ideas about information architecture, participants in an in-person study in May used the card sorting technique.
+This study explored ideas about information architecture.
 Participants examined 40 cards representing pages on the website, grouping them based on their familiarity with those pages or services.
 After the initial sorting process, the participants created thematic groupings from familiar cards.
 Common themes included tools for doing research, personalization, and visiting the library.

 The chart below displays responses indicating that 4 out of 5 participants knew or did not know a particular resource.
 These responses lend insight into popular services as well as opportunities to clarify terminology and promote library resources.

 We want to improve navigation on our website.
 A study in April asked users to to find a tutorial on the website.

 - Of the 78 people who completed the study, only 31 found the requested tutorial.

 - Several people commented that they expected to find the tutorials under “Research.”

 - Findings indicated that people tended to have more success with the website search bar than the navigational buttons.